By Lisa Brown

 Finding a publisher is not an easy task these days, even if you have a potential bestseller done and dusted.

-You can find affordable proofreading services and get the job done, but is your storyline really good enough?
+You can find many online writing correction tools and get the job done, but is your storyline really good enough?

 Here are some inspiring self-publishing success stories of writers who made it big as Indie authors.

 Writing more than seventeen novels, this woman from Minnesota did not find any success with the publishing houses.

 She then decided to self-publish these novels as eBooks and gained huge success.